MicahElliott/captain/README.md

 # params: NONE
 # Set up your working directory properly for your project environment
 post_checkout=(
-    "mig-alert(sql): alert-migrations-pending.zsh" # inform that action is needed
+    "migalert(sql): alert-migrations-pending.zsh" # inform that action is needed
 )
 # Use to validate a set of ref updates before a push occurs
 pre_push=(